scalazone/monix/topics/monix-task-foundations/basictransformations.md

 val task60 = task20.flatMap { result20 => task40.map { result40 => result20 + result40 } }
 ```

-Alternatively, we could use Scala's `for comprehension` to achieve the same result:
+Alternatively, we can use Scala's `for comprehension` to achieve the same result:

 ```scala
 for